Audience-Solutions/Prebid.js/modules/justIdSystem.md

 ### Disclosure

 This module in `ADVANCED` mode loads external JavaScript to generate optimal quality User ID.
-It is possible to generate user ID, without loading additional script in `BASIC` mode.
+It is possible to retrieve user ID, without loading additional script by this module in `BASIC` mode.

 ### Prebid Params